rsWinAutomationSupport/rsInternationalSettings/README.md

 Use the `tzutil /l` command to list all possible options.

 #####$PeerList
-Space-separated list of NTP servers to configure the local Windows Time service.
+An array of NTP servers to configure the local Windows Time service.

 #####$LocationID
 Geographical System location ID (GEOID).
 Refer to [Table of Geographical Locations](http://msdn.microsoft.com/en-us/library/windows/desktop/dd374073(v=vs.85).aspx) for full list of possible options.